President and Senior Fellow

 Since completing his doctorate, Dr. Humphreys has taught at Harvard and Princeton and in the Bard Prison Initiative.
 He has also served as an associate fellow at the Rutgers Center for Historical Analysis, a scholar-in-residence at the Rockefeller Archive Center, an affiliate of the Princeton Institute for International and Regional Studies, an associate of the Minda de Gunzburg Center for European Studies at Harvard, an Aspen Environment Forum Scholar, and a fellow at Tellus Institute.

-In addition to his academic research and teaching, Dr. Humphreys has also advised numerous non-profits, businesses, community and labor groups, policymakers and multilateral organizations on complex issues in social and environmental finance.
-His insights on trends in philanthropy, sustainability, endowment management, and impact investing have been widely published and regularly cited in the press, most recently in the Boston Globe, Bloomberg, BusinessWeek, Chronicle of Higher Education, the Financial Times, Forbes, Fortune, the Los Angeles Times, the Washington Post and on National Public Radio.
+In addition to his research and teaching, Dr. Humphreys has also advised numerous non-profits, businesses, community and labor groups, policymakers and multilateral organizations on complex issues in social and environmental finance.
+His insights on trends in sustainability, impact investing, finance, economic development, food systems, and regenerative agriculture have been widely published and regularly cited in the press, most recently in AgriInvestor, the Boston Globe, Bloomberg, BusinessWeek, Chronicle of Higher Education, the Financial Times, Forbes, Fortune, Institutional Investor, the Los Angeles Times, the Washington Post and on National Public Radio.
 He frequently speaks to the public and the press and has served as an expert witness in both litigation and legislative arenas.

-He currently serves on the Advisory Board of the Dwight Hall SRI Fund at Yale University, the Advisory Council of the Responsible Endowments Coalition, and the Board of Advisors of the Coalition for Responsible Investment at Harvard.
+He currently serves on the Advisory Board of the Dwight Hall SRI Fund at Yale University, the Farm-to-Table Working Group of the Just Foods Collaborative, and the Board of Advisors of the Coalition for Responsible Investment at Harvard.

-He spends his spare time involved in historic preservation, philanthropy, and environmental stewardship efforts, restoring old homes in accord with their setting and doing what he can to protect and enjoy the land, woods, and waters of Appalachia, the eastern shore of the Chesapeake Bay, and the Carolina piedmont and coastal plain.
+He spends his spare time involved in historic preservation, horticulture, and environmental stewardship efforts, restoring landscapes and homes in accord with their setting and doing what he can to protect and enjoy the land, woods, and waters of Appalachia, the eastern shore of the Chesapeake Bay, and the Carolina piedmont and coastal plain.

 He currently lives on an old farmstead near the village of Saxapahaw, North Carolina.